Maximize Your Workout Results With These 5 Exercises!

 Do 2-3 sets of 6-10 reps per direction per side.

-#3) Seated Tibialis Anterior Kettlebell Curls
+#3) Tibialis Anterior Raises

 Coaching Tips:

-• For the duration of the exercise, do not allow your knee to fall inside or outside of your foot.
-If you find you are struggling to keep your leg from rotating, you can lightly stabilize using your hands.
+• For the duration of the exercise, do not allow your knees to fall inside or outside of your feet.

-Do 2-3 sets of 10-20 reps per side.
+Do 2-3 sets of 10-20 reps.

 #4) Prone Bodyweight Serratus/Trap Towel Drags⁣⁣